 Early childhood transmission occurs more frequently among lower socioeconomic groups and in crowded conditions.

 EBV is statistically associated with and likely has a causal role in

-EBV does not cause chronic fatigue syndrome.
+EBV does not cause chronic fatigue syndrome Chronic Fatigue Syndrome Chronic fatigue syndrome (CFS, also called myalgic encephalomyelitis/chronic fatigue syndrome [ME/CFS]) is a syndrome of life-altering fatigue lasting > 6 months that is unexplained and is accompanied... read more .
 However, it may occasionally cause a syndrome of fever, interstitial pneumonitis, pancytopenia, and uveitis (ie, chronic active EBV).

 In most young children, primary EBV infection is asymptomatic.
 Symptoms of infectious mononucleosis develop most often in older children and adults.

 The incubation period is about 30 to 50 days.
-Fatigue can last for months but is usually maximal during the first 2 to 3 wk.
+Fatigue can last for months but is usually maximal during the first 2 to 3 weeks.